mzalota/crabs-video-analysis/README.md

 + _reddots_raw.csv - holds coordinates of red dots detected automatically by "detectRedDots" algorithm.
 + _drifts_interpolated.csv - There are many erroneous entries in drifts_raw.csv.
 The program removes outliers and "fills in the blanks"/interpolates missing drift data.
 + _reddots_interpolated.csv - Temporary file that combines data from _raw and _manual reddots files and interpolates it for every frame.
++ _crabs.csv - records manual clicks on crabs: frame number, size in pixels, location on the frame

 ## Subdirectories
 Subdirectory